YousefAhmed-365/CanvasLanguage/README.md

       print(item);
     }

-    # For loop is supported but being reworked on as it's support is limited by the parser.
+    # The for loop is being reworked on as its syntax is limited by the parser.
     ```
   - Mathematical, Assignement, and Logical Operators
     `+ - * / % ^`, `+= -= *= /= %= ^=`, `&& ||`